 1. TAX 100 Federal Income Tax: Individual.
 TAX 100 is the prerequisite course for most upper-level tax courses and the general program prerequisite for the Graduate Tax Program.TAX 100 does not count toward the 24 credits for the LL.M. in Taxation degree.

 2. At least one of the following:

-B. By the end of the third year (fourth for Evening Division), students must have completed the following:
+B. By the end of the third year (day students) or fourth year (evening students), students must have completed the following:

-These three courses which are among the courses required for the LLM in
+1. These three courses which are among the courses required for the LL.M. in Taxation degree:

 2. Five additional credits from courses on the Graduate Tax Program Course List.